cashmoneyjs/cashmoney/README.md

 #### Aggregate formatter

-The aggregate formatter lets you specify which formatter should be used for each currency code, with an optional fallback formatter if nothing else matches.
+The Aggregate formatter lets you specify which formatter should be used for each currency code, with an optional fallback formatter if nothing else matches.

 ```typescript